Lessons In Leather

 Innovation in the animal-free textile industry is steaming ahead, with new alternatives being developed all time.
 If a vegan leather material can be developed without the use of crude oils, plastics or harmful chemicals, and be accessible (scalability, cost, etc), then I see no reason why it can’t replace animal leather all together.

 Some brands currently using vegan leather alternatives include; Collection & Co, Thamon London, LaBante, Stella McCartney, and of course, Watson & Wolfe!
-So now you can stay true to your individual style and avoid using animal leather, all the while reducing your impact on the environment.
+So now you can stay true to your individual style and avoid using animal leather, all the while reducing your environmental impact.
 A stylish solution that’s better for the animals, the planet and us.